envoyproxy/learnenvoy/_articles/getting-help.md

 `GET /logging`

-You can also pass these flags to the envoy binary:
+You can also pass these flags to the Envoy binary:

 ```console
 -l <string>, --log-level <string> --log-path <path string>